 The Old Norse literature comprises a variety of masterpieces, some of which have been well preserved to these days.
 These manuscripts have influenced many writers in the passing of time, most notably perhaps the works of J.R.R.
 Tolkien (specifically the well known ‘Lord of the Rings’ high fantasy trilogy and its predecessor, ‘The Hobbit’).
 Moreover, the Norse influence on the writings of Tolkien is also emphasized by mythical beings (such as dwarves, elves, or trolls) and adapted place names from the real world.

 Through the sagas, eddas, and the skaldic poems we dispose of elderly knowledge regarding the way of life of the Norsemen during the Viking Age.
 While some historians tend not to regard these literary creations completely accurate from historical standpoints, others have a mixed trust concerning them.
 Subsequently though, it was demonstrated (thanks to modern archaeological tools and research) that some of the events recounted in the sagas were, to a certain extent, real, after all.

-an oral tradition that was passed on from generation to generation since ancient times, both in continental Scandinavia and in the North Atlantic colonies of the Norsemen.
-Bearing in mind this aspect, derivations from ‘original’ sources (whatever they might be in the end) were inevitably made by the vastly anonymous authors of these manuscripts.
+an oral tradition that was passed on from generation to generation since Ancient times, both in continental Scandinavia and in the North Atlantic colonies of the Norsemen.
+Bearing in mind this aspect, derivations from ‘original’ literature (whatever they might be in the end) were inevitably made by the vastly anonymous authors of these manuscripts.

 The sagas, eddas, and skaldic poems were written in Iceland after the end of the Viking Age.
 It was during the High Middle Ages that the oral tradition of the Norsemen evolved into written records mentioning their milestones with respect to exploration, navigation, settlement, society, technology, art, and culture.